learn-co-curriculum/dsc-selecting-data-v2-4/README.md

 conn = sqlite3.connect('data.sqlite')
 ```

-The database that you've just connected to is the same database you have seen previously, containing data about orders, employeers, etc. Here's an overview of the database:
+The database that you've just connected to is the same database you have seen previously, containing data about orders, employees, etc. Here's an overview of the database:

 <img src="images/Database-Schema.png">